My typical VM configuration

 Exposing multiple dockerized apps is simply a matter of defining

-sections in Nginx’s configuration file and having
+several location sections in Nginx’s configuration file and having

 each container listening on a dedicated port.